-Please note that the EuroVelo routes are eligible for inclusion within the TEN-T. Under Article 3.2 of the Community Guidelines for the Development of the Trans-European Transport Network^{iv} it states that "The transport infrastructure shall comprise road, rail and inland waterway networks, the seaports, and waterway inland ports and other interconnection points."
-Cycle paths fall definition under the of roads.
-Furthermore, the latest figures available suggest that over 70% of EuroVelo routes are located directly on public roads.
+Please note that the EuroVelo routes are eligible for inclusion within the TEN-T. Under Article 3.2 of the Community Guidelines for the Development of the Trans-European Transport Network it states that "The transport infrastructure shall comprise road, rail and inland waterway networks, the seaports, and waterway ports and interconnection points."
+Cycle paths fall definition of the Furthermore, the latest figures available suggest that over 70% of EuroVelo routes are located directly on public roads.